sbabic/swupdate/doc/source/delta-update.rst

 and they should not retrieved and with DST if they are new and must be downloaded.
 The tool show at the end a summary with the total number of bytes of the new release (uncompressed) and how many bytes must be downloaded for the upgrade.
-Please remmeber that these value are just payload.
+Please remember that these value are just payload.
 SWUpdate reports a summary, too, but it takes into account also the HTTP overhead (headers, etc.), so that values are not the same and the ones from SWUpdate are slightly bigger.